sarahchima/personal-website/src/pages/blog/css-display.md

 </style>
 ###Display: Block

 Block level elements always start a new line and take up the full width(horizontal space) available.
 This display type also allows us to specify the width and height of the element.
-With `display:block`, the new element always starts on a new line.
+With `display: block`, the new element always starts on a new line.
 It cannot be used to wrap elements around other elements.

 Examples of elements with default block display type are `<p>`, `<h1>` - `</h6>`, `<div>`, `<form>`, `<section>` etc.